Email: portico-services@ucl.ac.uk

 Delan's interests are in child and adolescent health, in particular: humanitarian crises, conflict and violence; migration, racism and xenophobia; nutrition; and the environment.
 He is committed to public engagement and advocacy to improve health.

 His PhD research investigated the long-term effects of antenatal micronutrient supplementation in Nepal, focusing on growth, lung function and air pollution.
 Delan's current research focuses on violence and mental health.
-He currently has research projects investigating community violence and adolescent mental health in Brazil; the mental health and wellbeing of adolescent refugees in Lebanon; adolescent mental health intervention development in Nepal; and the development of packages of care to improve the mental health of survivors of violence against women and children in Afghanistan, India and Sri Lanka.
+He has led research projects investigating community violence in Brazil; the mental health and wellbeing of adolescent forced migrants in Lebanon; the development of packages of care to improve the mental health of survivors of violence against women and children in South Asia; and on climate and racial justice in Brazil, Uganda and the Philippines.

 Delan has completed public engagement projects using art and film to discuss the issues of air pollution and child marriage in Nepal, migration in Lebanon, and leads the 'MIgration and XEnophobia Schools' (MIXES) project discussing discrimination towards migrants in the UK.
 He hosts and produces two podcasts: Global Health Lives and Race & Health.